redaranj/whatsit-serverless/README.md

 ### POST /delete

-To delete a number from the backend (but not from signal's servers).
+To delete a number from the backend.

 **JSON Payload:**